 A Marijuana Establishment shall attach plant tags to all Marijuana, Clones, and plants and attach package tags to all Finished Marijuana and Marijuana Products, and track all Marijuana seeds, Clones, plants, and Marijuana Products, using a Seed-to-sale methodology in a form and manner to be approved by the Commission.

+The failure to enter inventory into the Seed-to-sale SOR may result in the suspension or revocation of a Marijuana Establishment License.

+Any distribution and acquisition of Marijuana and Marijuana Products shall be tracked in the Seed-to-sale SOR in a form and manner determined by the Commission.
+Any distribution of Marijuana and Marijuana Products that is not tracked in the Seed-to-sale SOR may result in the suspension or revocation of a Marijuana Establishment License or other administrative action.

-No Marijuana Product, including Marijuana, may be sold or otherwise marketed for adult use that has not first been tested by Independent Testing Laboratories, except as allowed under 935 CMR 500.000.
+No Marijuana Product, including Marijuana, may be sold or otherwise marketed for adult use that has not first been tested by Independent Testing Laboratories, except as allowed under 935 CMR 500.000: Adult Use of Marijuana.

+(g) A CMO shall implement procedures for electronic separation of medical- and adult-use Marijuana, MIPs, and Marijuana Products in the Seed-to-sale SOR.

+(h) A CMO shall designate whether Marijuana or MIPs, or Marijuana Products are intended for sale for adult use or medical use through the SOR.
+Products shall be transferred to the appropriate license within the Seed-to-sale SOR prior to sale.
+After the point of sale, there shall be a reconciliation of that inventory in the SOR.

 Recordkeeping.
-Records of a Marijuana Establishment must be available for inspection by the Commission, on request.
+Records of a Marijuana Establishment shall be available for inspection by the Commission, on request.
 The financial records of a Marijuana Establishment shall be maintained in accordance with generally accepted accounting principles.
-Written records that are required and are subject to inspection include, but are not necessarily limited to, all records required in any section of 935 CMR 500.000, in addition to the following:
+Written records that are required and are subject to inspection include, but are not necessarily limited to, all records required in any section of 935 CMR 500.000: Adult Use of Marijuana, in addition to the following:

-Written Operating Procedures as required by 935 CMR 500.105(1);
+Written Operating Procedures as required by 935 CMR 500.105(1): Written operating Procedures;

-Inventory Records as required by 935 CMR 500.105(8);
+Inventory Records as required by 935 CMR 500.105(8): Inventory and Transfer;

-Seed-to-sale Tracking Records for all Marijuana Products as required by 935 CMR 500.105(8)(e);
+Seed-to-sale SOR Electronic Tracking System records for all Marijuana Products as required by 935 CMR 500.105(8)(e);

 The following personnel records: